Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Networks and peers
 ==================

-.. function:: PeerList(includeBootstrappers: Bool) -> PeerListResponse
+.. function:: PeerList(include_bootstrappers: Bool) -> PeerListResponse

    Get a list of the peers that the node is connected to.

-   :param Bool includeBootstrappers: Whether to include the bootstrapper nodes
+   :param Bool include_bootstrappers: Whether to include the bootstrapper nodes
                                      in the response.
    :returns: A list of peers.
    :rtype: |PeerListResponse|_

-.. function:: PeerStats(includeBootstrappers: Bool) -> PeerStatsResponse
+.. function:: PeerStats(include_bootstrappers: Bool) -> PeerStatsResponse

    Get information on the peers that the node is connected to.

-   :param Bool includeBootstrappers: Whether to include the bootstrapper nodes
+   :param Bool include_bootstrappers: Whether to include the bootstrapper nodes
                                      in the response.
    :returns: Information about the peers.
    :rtype: |PeerStatsResponse|_